-The Office of Vocational Rehabilitation for the Blind (OVRB) provides an array of specialized services to blind and visually impaired adults in Mississippi.
+The Office of Vocational Rehabilitation for the Blind provides an array of specialized services to blind and visually impaired adults in Mississippi.
 These services include vocational and psychological evaluation, physical restoration, personal adjustment/independent living training, transportation, college training, aids and appliances, counseling and guidance, supported employment, and job placement.
-Mississippi's per capita incidence of blindness exceeds that of the nation - with an estimated 50 percent of such vision loss being preventable - a fact that enhances the value of the OVRB program.